British weather in July

 1961 33.9C was recorded on the 1st in a few locations in the southeast.
 This was the highest temperature of the decade.
 Remember, the 60s were where the cold weather was happening at.
 The next day was much colder, the temperature reaching only 22C in London.

-1962 The hottest temperature reading of the year: 27.8 at Writtle (Essex) on the 3rd.
-This is the lowest yearly maximum of the twentieth century (equal with 1920).
+1962 The highest accepted temperature of the year was just 27.2C at Cannington (Somerset) on 25 July.
+This observation is the lowest yearly maximum of the twentieth century (if the September 1962 reading in Writtle is not accepted.).
 It was a changeable month, with beneath average sunshine and rainfall, although heavy rain fell in the SE on the 26th.

 1964 55.9 mm of rain fell in 15 minutes at Bolton on the 18th.
 This is the second highest rainfall rate this century (afeter June 1970).

-1965 The month was generally cold (14.0, the third coldest this century, and one of the coldest of the century in Scotland), dull, and wet.
+1965 The month was the third coldest of thje century (14.0C CET), and one of the coldest of the century in Scotland), dull, and wet.
 Northerly winds at the start of the month brought bright, cold, dry weather.
 Close to freezing by the 4th in the Midlands.
 There was heavy rain on the 6-7th.
 More unsettled midmonth, with some heavy rain as a depression moved NE across the country; 105 mm of rain in 48 hours at Paignton (Devon).
 The 14th was the warmest day of the month; 25C at Hoddesdon (Herts.).
 However, 140 mm of rain fell in 220 minutes at Wadebridge (Cornwall).
 Quiet midmonth.
 Thundery spell from 19-25th.
 29 mm in 18 minutes at Stanstead on the 20th.
 Tornado at Wisley (Surrey) on the 21st.
 Flooding in south Lancashire on the 23rd.
-There was 45 mm of rain at Hastings on the 30th as the month continued unsettled, ending with some snow on the Cairngorms. -0.6 at Newport (Shropshire) on the 31st.
+There was 45 mm of rain at Hastings on the 30th as the month continued unsettled, ending with some snow on the Cairngorms.
+It was -1.7C at Kielder Castle on the 17th and -0.6 at Newport (Shropshire) on the 31st.

 1966 The highest temperature of the month was 29C in Perth on the 21st, as cold easterlies circulating around low pressure affected much of the SE of England.